ic3-software/ic3-reporting-api/doc/plugin/Examples.md

     zip     : zip the /dist directory to deploy into an icCube server clean   : delete /dist /kit directories.

-A JetBrains Intellij project is available for a quick start.
+A JetBrains IntelliJ project is available for a quick start.

 ### Plugin Name Renaming